Shubhamgarg22/CricScore/README.md

 # Backend for tracking Cricket matches and Sore card Application

+In this project, I've developed a detailed Low-Level Design (LLD) for Cricbuzz

 1. It can track tournaments
 2. Tournament can contain multiple fixtures